Got questions

 Funding may come from various sources, including property taxes, grants, user fees, and partnerships.
 However, the primary financial support comes from property taxes.

-The levy amount for the Parks and Rec has not yet been finalized because the ‘Rally for The Rec’ group is in a process of engagement with existing Lopez organizations and residents on how a Lopez Parks and Recreation District can best support community needs.
-This feedback, alongside other budgeting considerations, will affect the levy amount to be voted on.
-For reference, San Juan Island Parks and Recreation District currently has a levy of 38.5 cents per $1000 of property assessment value.
-The Lopez Island Parks and Recreation District levy will not exceed this rate.
-As soon as the levy amount has been set, the committee will make public the budget and levy.
+The levy amount for the Parks and Rec has now been finalized at 37 cents per $1,000 of property assessment value.
+This rate was determined after the ‘Rally for The Rec’ group engaged with existing Lopez organizations and residents to ensure the Lopez Parks and Recreation District aligns with community needs.
+For reference, San Juan Island Parks and Recreation District currently has a levy of 38.5 cents per $1,000 of property assessment value.
+A preliminary budget, including the finalized rate of 37 cents is completed, and the committee will continue to share updates and make the final budget and levy details publicly available.

 There are numerous non-profits working hard to provide for the needs of our community.
 For example, the Lopez Lobos PACK has been essential to supporting school sports, the Lopez Island Family Resource Center (LIFRC) has been providing among other things, summer workshops and after school and summer programming for the community.
 There are many non-profit organizations that currently work to support our community.
 However, many of these organizations rely on funding that lacks long-term security or sustainability.
 Of note, the five year LIFRC grant that currently funds the after school and summer programs is a grant that expires in two years with no clear path to future funding.